Sheldon ISD’s C.E. King High School opens new campus after Hurricane Harvey

 On Jan.
 6, Sheldon Independent School District's C.E.
 King High School opened its new campus after the horrific floods of Hurricane Harvey.
-Over 1,500 students were displaced and had to continue their school year in unharmed, local elementary schools, San Jacinto Community Community and churches.
+Over 1,500 students were displaced and had to continue their school year in unharmed, local elementary schools, San Jacinto Community College and churches.

 Sheldon ISD Superintendent Dr. King Davis and Vice President of Lockwood, Andrews & Newman, Inc., or LAN, JP Grom share details and designs of the new and improved high school!